 What happens on an exit?

-When an exit event happens in relation to a company (the company is sold or goes public), investors entitled to the amounts received pro rata to their holding (excluding permitted expenses set out in the relevant investment agreement).
+In the event of a company exit (the company is sold or goes public), investors are entitled to the amounts received pro rata to their holding (excluding permitted expenses set out in the relevant investment agreement).
 However, profit is not guaranteed at a liquidity event (exit).
-Below, we have listed three different scenarios for how funds will be allocated in case of a liquidity event:

 Successful Exit with Profit

 When syndicate exits successfully and in exchange receives the initial investment amount and profit, what happens first is any additional costs related to the SPV throughout its lifetime will be covered.
 After that, all current investors will receive the nominal amount of money per unit of the investment (Shares, Share units or Loan notes).

 For example, if the initial investment unit price (from the primary market investment, not the secondary market trading) was €1 and you own 200 investment units of the corresponding syndicate, you are entitled to get back €200.
 If the company has generated profit via the exit, the residuals are paid as follows:

 (i) to the Lead Investor at a previously agreed carry fee from the profit

 (ii) to Funderbeam at an agreed carry fee from the profit, and